 “I think it’s pretty straightforward really; H is for Hellfire because, ‘All hail Satan’,” laughs Rajendran.”
-Adding, “Seriously though, this time around I tried to keep it rooted to motion graphics.
+Adding, “Seriously though, this time around I tried to keep it rooted in motion graphics.
 It is a vast subject and I have always wanted to explore its magical world.
 In the process, I did pick up quite a bit of After Effects and hope to learn more.”

 I: Saakshi Vyas

 Vyas, on the other hand, decided to illustrate all things desi.
 “I think it was a lot of fun to come up with Hindi words equivalent to English syllables.
-It was a great exercise to maintain the quirkiness and the subtleness of the letter forms at the same time,” she ends.
+It was a great exercise to maintain the quirkiness and the subtleness of the letterforms at the same time,” she ends.

 J: Yash Pradhan